srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Open Windows File Explorer, and then navigate to the folder where the `sensor-thl-2000-device.cert.pfx` certificate file was downloaded.

-1. Use File Explorer to create a copy of the `sensor-thl-2000-device.cert.pfx` file.
+1. Use File Explorer to create a copy of the 5 device certificate files.

+    It will save some time to copy all five certificate files now, but you only be using the first one, `sensor-thl-2000-device.cert.pfx`, in the code project that you build initially.

 1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).